MILK

 MISERY

 Behind nearly every glass of milk and slice of cheese there is a story of extreme animal cruelty and exploitation.
-A new Mercy For Animals undercover exposé reveals horrific animal abuse at Canada’s largest dairy factory farm.
+A new Mercy For Animals undercover investigation reveals horrific animal abuse at Canada’s largest dairy factory farm.

-THIS EXPOSÉ DOCUMENTED HORRIFIC ABUSES:
+THIS INVESTIGATION DOCUMENTED HORRIFIC ABUSES:

 Workers viciously kicking, punching, beating, and hitting cows in the face and body with chains, canes, metal pipes, and rakes

-Cows with open wounds, oozing infections, and painful injuries left to suffer without proper veterinary care
+Sick and injured cows suffering from open wounds, oozing infections, and painful injuries left to suffer without proper veterinary care

 Workers using chains and tractors to lift sick and injured cows by their necks